-REGISTRATION AVAILABLE: NYC DOE Professional Development Synchronous Course
+NYC DOE Professional Development Online Synchronous Course

-Intentional Appetites and Food Literacy - June 6th or 7th
+Intentional Appetites and Food Literacy - January 27th, 2024 1-2:30 PM EST

 Title: Intentional Appetites and Food Literacy: Using Olfactory & Taste Sensories to Teach Wellness and Literacy.